sumitsaurabh927/Lecture-1/README.md

 ### Fun with flags

-This is a quiz app I created during level 0 of neogcamp.
-It is a CLI app for people to see how well they know our flag.
+This is a CLI quiz app for people to see how well they know our flag.
 You will find the link to play the game below:

 [Play it](https://replit.com/@sumitsaurabh/fun-with-flags-L1?v=1?embed=true#index.js)